cmarqu/flycheck.github.io/flycheck-versus-flymake.md

 **Flymake** starts a syntax check after every change, regardless of whether the buffer is visible in a window or not.
 It does not limit the number of concurrent syntax checks.
-As such, Flymake starts many concurrent syntax checks, if many buffers are changed at the same time (e.g. after a VCS revert), which is known to freeze Emacs temporarily.
+As such, Flymake starts many concurrent syntax checks when many buffers are changed at the same time (e.g. after a VCS revert), which is known to freeze Emacs temporarily.

 The third-party [Flymake fork][] limits the number of concurrent syntax checks.